improvess/matrix-reef.js/README.md

 A faster Matrix for the Java Script World.

 There are some awesome matrix libraries for Java Script in the wild.
-But if you are looking for something faster consider to use this library.
+But if you are looking for something faster consider using this library.

 ## Benchmarks